Samsung/tizen-docs/docs/application/native/guides/notification/notifications.md

 To create an active notification and an input text field, with which the user can directly reply to the notification:

-1. To create an active notification, add the `NOTIFICATION_DISPLAY_APP_ACTIVE` type to the display application list.You can create up to 3 buttons, and each button must have an application control that can handle the event.
+1. To create an active notification, add the `NOTIFICATION_DISPLAY_APP_ACTIVE` type to the display application list.

+    You can create up to 3 buttons, and each button must have an application control that can handle the event.

     ```
     notification_h notification = NULL;